AP Exclusive: GOP to stay neutral should Trump run again - WTMJ

 McDaniel is in a difficult political position as she begins her new term as the national GOP chair.

-She has been a devoted Trump loyalist, but as the RNC leader, she is also tasked with helping her party recover from its painful 2020 election season in which Republicans lost the House, the Senate and the White House.
+She has been a devoted Trump loyalist, but as the RNC leader, she is also tasked with helping her party recover from its painful 2020 election season in which Republicans lost the Senate and the White House and failed to win back the House.
 Trump’s fervent base continues to demand loyalty to the former president, even as some party officials acknowledge that Trump’s norm-shattering behavior alienated elements of the coalition the GOP needs to win future elections.

 Tensions are especially high within the party as the Senate prepares for Trump’s second impeachment trial.